rszrama/docjson/README.md

 The document presents the API client with the following controls:

-* A set of tabs for switching between all notes, and complete or incomplete notes only.
+* A set of tabs for switching between all notes and complete or incomplete notes only.
 * A search control for displaying notes that match a search string.
 * A control for creating new todo notes.
 * A paginated list of notes.